tiramisuvv/NLP/Glove.md

 ## 3.3 Extrinsic word vector evaluation

-Extrinsic evaluation of word vectors: All subsequent NLP tasks in this class.
-More examples soon. •

 - One example where good word vectors should help directly: **named entity recognition**

   - identifying references to a person, organization or location